cdev-framework/cdev-website/content/docs/tutorials/links.md

     "weight": "2"
 }

-Learn how to store links by texting them to a Twilio number and then save them in a Notion Database.
+Learn how to store a link by texting it to a [Twilio](https://www.twilio.com/) number and then save it in a [Notion](https://www.notion.so/) Database.

 Twilio provides Api's to help developers integrate SMS into their applications.
 You can easily send automated text messages with Twilio, and also use webhooks to receive text messages.
 In this tutorial, we will be creating a `bot` with a SMS interface that allows us to text links to the bot and have those links saved in a Notion Database.